RDXhada/Github-to-Freshdesk-API/README.md

 ```bash
 cd CraftDemoNodeJS
 ```
-7) Download the packages/modules using the command :
+7) Download the packages/node modules using the command :
 ```bash
 npm i
 ```